jroucheton/cloud-best-practices/README.md

 * Having a dashoard containing all pipelines status is a must have for minitoring daily.

 ## Build on commit!
-Pipelines should be triggered for each commits into the source code repository.
+Pipelines should be triggered for each commits into the source control.

 **Benefits:**
 * Fails fast.
 Commits are tested though the pipeline as soon as possible.